Same-sex marriage in Indiana: Statutory restrictions

-Constitutional amendment proposals
+Attempts to pass constitutional ban

 Since 2004, there have been several efforts on behalf of a constitutional amendment banning same-sex marriage in Indiana; none of which have been successful.
 In 2010, such a proposal passed the Indiana Senate in a 38–10 vote, but the House of Representatives, which had a Democratic majority, took no action, failing even to schedule a hearing on the legislation.

 In 2011, a similar proposal passed the House 70–26 and the Senate 40–10.
 The text adopted was:

 The approval of an identical amendment by both chambers during the 2013-2014 legislative session was required to place the amendment on the state ballot in November 2014.
 In December 2012, Governor Mitch Daniels, without taking a position on the proposed amendment, said that business leaders had expressed concern that it would restrict their policies toward same-sex couples.
 He said: "They wouldn't want their ability to offer benefits and that sort of thing limited.
 They think it's fair.
 They think it's important at least in case of some of their employees."
 On October 28, 2013, Indiana University announced its opposition to the proposed amendment.
 In November 2013, legislative leaders announced that the General Assembly would address the amendment in its next session.
 House Speaker Brian Bosma, a proponent of the measure, said that "This is not the most important issue facing us by far.
 We have to deal with the issue with dignity and respect... and bring this 12-year discussion to a conclusion."
 On December 4, the six Roman Catholic bishops of Indiana issued a statement that, without referencing the legislation, reiterated their position that marriage is "the intimate communion of life and love between one man and one woman."